genx-tech/gx-data/README.md

 ## known issues

 * retrieveUpdated - The previous query maybe affected by parrallel updating
+* retrieveDeleted - The deleted returned may differ from actual deletion (when data changes between find and delete)

 ## change logs since Apr 2020